tangollama/cis411_lab3/labreports/LAB.md

-# Lab Report Template for CIS411_Lab0
+# Lab Report Template for CIS411_Lab3
 Course: Messiah College CIS 411, Fall 2018<br/>
 Instructors: [Joel Worrall](https://github.com/tangollama) & [Trevor Bunch](https://github.com/trevordbunch)<br/>

 Name: YOUR NAME<br/>

 GitHub: [YOUR_HANDLE](https://github.com/YOUR_HANDLE)<br/>

 # Step 1: Fork this repository
 - The URL of my forked repository
-- The accompanying diagram of what my fork precisely and conceptually represents

 # Step 2: Clone your forked repository from the command line
 - My GraphQL response from adding myself as an account on the test project